Hearing TESTS

 At Tragus - The Ear Specialists, we understand the importance of ensuring that children's hearing is tested at an early age.
 We offer hearing tests for children above the age of 5 years to help detect any hearing impairments that may affect their speech, language, and overall development.
 Our team of experienced audiologists is trained to make the hearing test experience fun and engaging for children.

 We use play audiometry, a technique that involves using games and toys to evaluate a child's hearing abilities, making it easier for children to participate and enjoy the test.
-We offer a comprehensive hearing test for children with reports that only costs £70.
-This includes the hearing test itself, ear micro-suction (if required) and a detailed report that outlines your child's hearing abilities.
+We offer a comprehensive hearing test for children, with reports that only cost £69.
+This includes the hearing test itself, an ear micro-suction (if required), and a detailed report that outlines your child's hearing abilities.
 We believe that early detection and intervention are key to ensuring that children with hearing loss receive the support they need to thrive.
+Please note that a parent must accompany the child at all times during the hearing test.
+We also recommend arriving on time for the appointment to ensure that we can provide the best possible care for your child.
+Contact us to book a hearing test for your child today.

 What is a hearing test?